uschpc/webportal-netlify-gatsby/src/user-guides/software/r.md

 ### Installing a different version of R

-If you want a different version of R that is not currently installed on the cluster, please contact us at `hpc@usc.edu` and we may be able to install it for you.
+If you want a different version of R that is not currently installed on the cluster, please contact us at `hpc-support@usc.edu` and we may be able to install it for you.

 Alternatively, you can compile and install a different version of R from source inside your home directory.
 The following steps show how to do this using R version 4.0.0 as an example.